-1.1 Purpose of this paper
+1.1 The purpose of this Final Assessment Paper (FAP)

-The gas transmission systems, previously owned by Maui Development Limited (MDL) and Vector Gas Limited, are now owned by First Gas.
-First Gas wishes to replace the two existing access codes - the MPOC and VTC - with a single new access regime that would cover the combined gas transmission system.
+The open access gas transmission systems, previously owned by Maui Development Limited (MDL) and Vector Gas Limited (Vector), are now owned by First Gas.
+First Gas wishes to replace the Maui Pipeline Operating Code (MPOC) and Vector Transmission Code (VTC) with a single set of access arrangements covering the combined gas transmission systems.
+Most stakeholders recognise the efficiencies this could bring, and support First Gas's aspirations.
+First Gas and stakeholders began working in earnest to develop a single set of access arrangements (GTAC, or New Code) in August 2016.